vanAmsterdam/binarymcm/README.md

 - collapsibility 15.29 seconds
 - confounding 17.33 seconds
 - efficiency 748 seconds (12.5 min)
-- fullgrid ... hours

-linux machine with 62.5G of RAM
+linux machine with 64G of RAM
-- efficiency user 13m27, real 12m19
+- fullgrid ... hours (overnight)

 After each experiments, run the R-script in the corresponding results/[experimentname] directory, to reproduce the plots and statistical analyses of the results